Xavi Quintillà: Santa Clara

 On 4 July 2022, free agent Quintillà signed for two years at C.D.
 Santa Clara of the Portuguese Primeira Liga.

+Alcorcón

+On 11 August 2023, Quintillà returned to Spain and its second division, after signing for AD Alcorcón.

+APOEL

+On 5 June 2024, free agent Quintillà signed for one year at APOEL.
+APOEL FC of the Stoiximan Cyprus League.

 Personal life

 Quintillà's older brother, Jordi, is also a footballer, who plays as a midfielder.
 Both were at Barcelona together.